node-class-may-2023/ComIT_Node/browserapi.md

 ```

 * In this case we use the class selector (.red) to get all elements that have the class="red" attribute
-* Using this method we get a node colecction back with 2 elements but in this case we have a div and span as both of them have the class="red" attribute and value
+* Using this method we get a node collection back with 2 elements but in this case we have a div and span as both of them have the class="red" attribute and value
 * In this examples we can see that we have different selector methods to select elements with different criteria

 * [MDN querySelectorAll doc](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)